Krishna2607/Cryptography/README.md

-The questions can be seen in the uploaded PDF.
-All the codes are written in Python.
+This repository contains the codes for some cryptrograhic algorithms.
+All codes are written in Python.
+Questions are also uploaded in a PDF file.